Th3Whit3Wolf/Dusk-til-Dawn.nvim/README.md

 ## Special Thanks

-- [Jonathan Stoler](https://github.com/jonstoler) - I've been using a modified version of their [werewolf.vim](https://github.com/jonstoler/werewolf.vim) to change colorschems for a while and inspired me to make this plugin
+- [Jonathan Stoler](https://github.com/jonstoler) - I've been using a modified version of their [werewolf.vim](https://github.com/jonstoler/werewolf.vim) to change colorschemes for a while and inspired me to make this plugin.